flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 ### The rainbow analysis

 The immense popularity of this console resulted in a variety of revisions (i.e. Game Boy Pocket, Light, and even in the form of [Super Nintendo](super-nintendo) cartridges).
 As a matter of fact, the Game Boy brand covers two generations.
-Within the 4th generation we find the monochrome Game Boy and its revisions, and in the next generation resides the Game Boy Color (shipped after the demise of the Virtual Boy).
-The good news is that this article covers both ends, so at the end, you'll get a good idea of how the Game Boy works and how its technology subsequently evolved to become the Game Boy Color.
+Within the 4th generation we find the monochrome Game Boy and its revisions, and in the next generation resides the Game Boy Color (shipped after the demise of the [Virtual Boy](virtual-boy)).
+The good news is that this article covers both ends.
+So, in the end, you'll get a good understanding of how the Game Boy works and how its technology subsequently evolved to become the Game Boy Color.

 ## {.supporting-imagery}